New youth space urged to counter violence in Oakwood - Streeter

 “The repeated acts of violence committed over many years in our Oakwood-Vaughan neighbourhood is extremely upsetting and unacceptable,” Matlow says in the newsletter.
 “The most important initiative we can take is to invest in addressing the root causes of violence.”

-Matlow thanks community groups, including the Oakwood Vaughan Community Organization and the Oakwood Vaughan Neighbourhood Action Partnership for their support of the project.
+Matlow thanks community groups, including the Oakwood Vaughan Community Organization (OVCO) and the Oakwood Vaughan Neighbourhood Action Partnership (OVNAP) for their support of the project.

 “This major step that we’ve taken will be life-changing for our youth and I couldn’t be more proud of this work,” he says.

+“We have been waiting for this for a long time,” both OVCO and OVNAP say on their Facebook pages in response to Matlow’s request for public support at the Dec.
+7 meeting.

-The property on Vaughan Road to be acquired for the community space is currently owned by the Toronto District School Board.
-Vaughan Road Collegiate Institute was built in 1926 and became Vaughan Road Academy in 1997.
+The property on Vaughan Road to be acquired for the community space is currently in the hands of the Toronto District School Board.
+Vaughan Road Collegiate Institute was built there in 1926 and became Vaughan Road Academy in 1997.
 It closed as a school in 2017 and has been used by the TDSB since then to hold students spilling over from other schools.

 The launch of the pilot for the community space in 2021 is contingent on securing the Vaughan Road location, according to city staff.